kbatuigas/content-guide-template/content/04-Grammar and Mechanics/_index.md

 Sometimes it feels weird to use the numeral.
 If it's an expression that typically uses spelled-out numbers, leave them that way.

-- A friendly welcome email can help you make a great first impression.
+- A friendly welcome message can help you make a great first impression.
 - That is a third-party integration.
-- Put your best foot forward with the all-in-one Marketing Platform that grows with you.
+- pgMonitor is your all-in-one tool to visualize the health and performance of your PostgreSQL cluster.
-- After you send your newsletter, Freddie will give you a high-five.
+- After you write these functions, Martin will give you a high-five.

 Numbers over 3 digits get commas: